kulinacs/icectf16/stage1/Alien Message.md

 ## Solution

-Here we have a futurama themed symbol substitution cryptogram. you can search online for the substitution tables and easily do it, big symbols mean capital letters, small symbols mean lowercase letters
+Here we have a futurama themed symbol substitution cryptogram.
+You can search online for the substitution tables and easily do it.
+I googled Futurama alien cipher and found a table instantly.
+Also, BIG symbols mean CAPITAL letters, small symbols mean lowercase letters.

 ## Flag